Th0rGarden/abracadabra-for-obsidian/README.md

 Here's a real-world example of how Abracadabra can change the game.

 > The first thing I do when I install a new plugin now is pop open its Abracadabra window.
-It docks to the side of my screen, which lets me read the setup guide while I'm actually configuring the settings in the main window.
+It docks to the side of my screen, and I read the setup guide while I'm actually configuring the settings in the main window.
 >
-> Once I have a basic understanding, I'll scan the commands and hotkeys list.
-This is where I see what the plugin *really* does.
-I can run commands directly from the list to test them out before I commit to a hotkey.
+> Once I have a basic grasp of the plugin, I'll scan the commands and hotkeys list, and star the ones I think I'll use most.
+I can even run commands directly from the list to test them out before I commit to a hotkey.
 >
 > After I've figured out the key actions I'll be using regularly, I build out a custom command module.
 I'll add things like 'Archive Tasks' and 'Task Report' and give them custom icons and colors.
 With this I get a visual app that's tailored to my specific needs.
+>
-And of course, the info card is great for keeping things up to date; I don't have auto-update plugins enabled in Obsidian because I like to control which versions I install.
-But sometimes if I see a new beta is available, I'll click the release notes button to see what's new, and I can update with one click.
+> And of course, the info card is great for keeping up with updates; I don't have auto-update plugins enabled in Obsidian because I like to control over my versions.
+When a beta release is available, I'll click the release notes button to see what's new, and I can update with one click.

 > **📖 See More Examples**
 > This is just one example.
 Read more about how [**focused writers, new explorers, and plugin developers**](https://th0rgarden.github.io/abracadabra-for-obsidian/#use-cases) can use Abracadabra in the full documentation.